Your Guide to Portfolio Management

 Learn Banking, Finance & Insurance with these high-rated online courses

-There are five rudimentary aspects that you consider to manage your portfolio effectively:
+There are five rudimentary aspects that you should consider to manage your portfolio effectively:

-Performance Measurement: Benchmarking and performance measurement of your investment allows you to track potential errors and learn your risk/reward ratio.
+• Performance Measurement: Benchmarking and performance measurement of your investment enable you to track potential errors and understand your risk-reward ratio.
 While choosing a portfolio manager, consider their investment knowldge and style.

-Diversification: The volatility of markets and the risk involved in investing can be reduced by investing in various stocks, markets, and sectors.
+• Diversification: The volatility of markets and the associated risks can be mitigated by investing in a variety of stocks, markets, and sectors.
 If a market crashes, you will not lose all your capital.

-Restructuring: The market price of securities changes over time, affecting the return on your investments and their weighting in your portfolio.
-Regularly restructuring your portfolio ensures a balance between risk and return by returning the asset weight to its initial level.
+• Restructuring: The market price of securities fluctuates over time, impacting the return on your investments and their allocation within your portfolio.
+Regularly restructuring your portfolio ensures a balance between risk and return by returning the asset weights to their initial levels.

 Trial Balance – Definition, Features, Benefits, Errors, Example